-Our tax tip regarding passive income for property sellers in Northern Kentucky is to take advantage of the passive income deduction; in other words, you don’t physically work to earn this income.
+Our tax tip regarding passive income for property sellers in Greater Cincinnati Area is to take advantage of the passive income deduction; in other words, you don’t physically work to earn this income.
 In addition, under specific rules, the pass-through deduction allows you to deduct 20 percent of business income.

-Property sellers in Northern Kentucky can deduct depreciation, which is the loss of value to the structure over time.
+Property sellers in Greater Cincinnati Area can deduct depreciation, which is the loss of value to the structure over time.
 So naturally, the IRS has a checklist for this deduction that filers must meet as well.

 Tax Guide For Property Sellers

-The experienced professionals at We Buy NKY Houses work full time to keep on top of any changes that affect property sellers in Northern Kentucky.
+The experienced professionals at We Buy NKY Houses work full time to keep on top of any changes that affect property sellers in Greater Cincinnati Area.
 In addition, at We Buy NKY Houses, let us show you how these tax tips add up to help provide the best income for the properties we manage.
 And if you’re you looking for an investment property?
 We Buy NKY Houses has a steady inventory available.